Vasudevayo/Checking_SSH/README.md

   Will ask for the passphrase if set, otherwise will enter automatically to the remote server.

- # For the SSH connection made by the key pairing one can stop the password authentication based SSH connection to the remote server: (Only the system with the keys will have connection)
+ # For the SSH connection made by the key pairing, one can stop the password authentication based SSH connection to the remote server: (Only the system with the keys will have connection)
-  ## To do that we need to do the following step:
+  ## To do this we need to abide the following step:

   1. sudo vim /etc/ssh/sshd_config

-  Explaination: We are changing the content of ssh configuration file using the text editor: Vim we can use others as well example, gedit or nano.
+  Explaination: We are changing the content of sshd configuration file (deaemon file) using the text editor: Vim we can use others as well example, gedit or nano.

   2. Search for password using:
   /Password